deep-sekhar/dark-detector/README.md

 Welcome to the Ethical Eagles Dark Pattern Detector repository!
 Our team from IIT Kharagpur has developed a powerful browser extension that detects and exposes dark patterns in e-commerce websites.
 Dark patterns are deceptive design techniques used to manipulate users, and our extension is designed to ensure a more ethical online shopping experience.

+## Dataset Used

+We have used the dataset from the paper "Dark patterns in e-commerce: a dataset and its baseline evaluations" [https://arxiv.org/abs/2211.06543] to train our transformer model.
+The dataset has 2,356 sentences, and their corresponding outputs indicating the existence of dark patterns.

 ## Features

 - **Countdown Tracker:** Detects and analyzes countdown timers, preventing false urgency.